 Cleanliness outside the facility is a key factor.
 The less there is to eat, the less attractive the facility becomes to them.
 Food facility managers need to take active measures to prevent food spills and access to garbage and disposal areas.
 AND there are other effective measures to deter birds.

 One of the primary methods of controlling bird pests in an outside area is to erect a physical barrier.
 By nature, birds are inclined to hop on platforms.
-Find ledges, overhangs and niches to settle on, and squeeze through structural cavities in search on a fly-in space.
+Find ledges, overhangs and niches to settle on, and squeeze through structural cavities in search of a fly-in space.
 A physical barrier disrupts this normal pattern of bird behavior.
 If the bird is made uncomfortable enough, you can change its pattern.

-What works for many battle weary food facility managers are spike needle strips.
+What works for many battle-weary food facility managers are spike needle strips.
 These branched, plastic protrusions are typically installed on ledges, roofs, architectural outcroppings and other favorite bird landing sites.
 The densely branched and spaced spikes prevent birds from roosting and also from squeezing between the spiky extensions.

 A physical barrier won’t necessarily prevent birds from getting in, but it changes their pattern of behavior.
 The birds may alight on a fence or other object instead.
-If the birds are moved over one-hundred feet away, that’s enough to inhibit them and prevent droppings in vulnerable areas.
+If the birds are moved over 100 feet away, that’s enough to inhibit them and prevent droppings in vulnerable areas.

 The U.S. Food and Drug Administration rules and various state regulations governing food facilities are quite rigorous.
 The FDA regulations are worded very strongly, including any food that is “packaged, processed or held under unsanitary conditions where it may cause a problem or become adulterated.”
 This statement leaves the door wide open to regulatory violations that can be cited by agents or inspectors.